jvde-github/AIS-catcher/README.md

 ## To do

+- Add Database configuration to the JSON config file
+- Add option to set timeout for database commits (make the execution non-blocking)
 - Decoding: further model improvements e.g. using other filters, alternative freq correction models, software gain control
 - Improve the documentation listing all options and integrate JSON codes in all parts of the design
 - Make more settings optionally available in webclient